 - Get any supplies needed.
 For many classes simply having the textbook and a good notebook for class notes is all that is necessary.
 But for other classes students may need special supplies — art supplies, special software, lab materials.
 Having these materials ahead of time will save your student the rush at the beginning of the semester and also allow them to get comfortable with them.
 If software is required, for instance, taking time to get comfortable with it before the semester begins will mean less time worrying about that once classes are in progress.

 - Have a good planner.
 Perhaps your student is already an expert at time management.
 But if there’s room for improvement, the beginning of a new class is the perfect opportunity to work on this skill.
 Whether your student chooses to use their phone to organize or a paper planner, having the tool set up and ready to use is important.
 Many classes begin with assignments right on the first day — or even before classes begin.
 Make sure your student has a plan and a tool for keeping track of all assignments and deadlines.

-- Check e-mail and Blackboard (or other web service).
+- Check e-mail and Blackboard (or other web service or Learning Management System).
 Many professors will reach out to students prior to the beginning of the semester.
 Some just want to say hello and make a connection, but some professors ask students to do a reading or complete some task for the first class.
 Your student needs to check contact and be ready.
 Some instructors use the college web platform heavily and being comfortable with that service before classes begin will mean that your student won’t struggle with the technology.